-INTERNAL AUDIT FUNCTION (continued)
+INTERNAL AUDIT FUNCTION (Continued)

-The internal auditor reports directly to the Audit Committee and undertakes internal audit function in a systematic and cyclic basis and on selected business processes.
-The internal auditor adopts a risk-based approach and prepares its audit plan based on the risk profiles of the major business segments of the Group.
+The Internal Auditors reports directly to the Audit Committee and undertakes internal audit function in a systematic and cyclic basis and on selected business processes.
+The Internal Auditors adopts a risk-based approach and prepares its audit plan based on the risk profiles of the major business segments of the Group.
 The internal audit plan is assessed annually by the Audit Committee and the Board to ensure the plan remains relevant and aligned with the Group's key business risks and business strategies which may change in response to the dynamics of its operating environment.
-The internal auditor tabled the results of their review to the Audit Committee during its quarterly meeting and as and when necessary.
-The results of internal auditors review containing audit findings, management responses and recommendations were presented to the Audit Committee for discussion and deliberation.
-Follow up reviews on previous audit issues were carried out in order to ensure that the recommendations made by the internal auditors on areas of improvement identified are adopted or necessary corrective actions have been or are being taken by the Management.
+The Internal Auditors tabled the results of their review to the Audit Committee during its quarterly meeting and as and when necessary.
+The results of Internal Auditors review containing audit findings, management responses and recommendations were presented to the Audit Committee for discussion and deliberation.
+Follow up reviews on previous audit issues were carried out in order to ensure that the recommendations made by the Internal Auditors on areas of improvement identified are adopted or necessary corrective actions have been or are being taken by the Management.

 The Group outsourced its internal audit function to a professional service firm, PKM Partners (M) Sdn.
-Bhd. ("PKM") to assists the Board and Audit Committee in discharging their responsibilities by providing an independent and objective advisory service.
+Bhd. ("PKM") to assist the Board and Audit Committee in discharging their responsibilities by providing an independent and objective advisory service.